Vegan Egg Roll in a Bowl (1-Pan Recipe) - Earth to Veg

 What to Serve with Vegan Egg Roll in a Bowl

-Top this recipe with crunchy pan-fried tofu to replace some of that crunch you might miss from a traditional egg roll.
+Top this recipe with Crunchy Pan-Fried Tofu to replace some of that crunch you might miss from a traditional egg roll.

 Want more carbs?
-Serve steamed rice, chal bap, or shichimi togarashi potatoes on the side.
+Serve Steamed Rice, Chal Bap, or Shichimi Togarashi Potatoes on the side.

 Recipe Card

-vegetarian egg roll in a bowl
+Vegetarian egg roll in a bowl on a grey countertop.

 Vegan Egg Roll in a Bowl

-5 from 1 vote
+5 from 2 votes

 Course: Main Course